Jaimie Ferguson, LGPC

 Ages Seen: Young Children, Children, Adolescents, Young Adults, Adults, Seniors

-Specializes In: Mood Disorders, Anxiety, ADHD, Relational Conflict, Developmental Disabilities, Autism Spectrum, Adjustment Disorders, Personality Disorders, OCD, Self-Esteem, Gender Identity, Self-Harm, Women's Issues, Mindfulness, Cognitive Behavioral Therapy, Motivational Interviewing, Play Therapy, Brief-Strategic, Person-Centered
+Specializes In: Mood Disorders, Anxiety, Relational Conflict, ACT, Adjustment Disorders, Personality Disorders, OCD, Self-Esteem, Gender Identity, Self-Harm, Women's Issues, Mindfulness, Cognitive Behavioral Therapy, Motivational Interviewing, Play Therapy, Brief-Strategic, Person-Centered

 B.S. in Interdisciplinary Studies [Focus in Psychology & Business], Stevenson University, 2011